tatran5/Reservoir-Spatio-Temporal-Importance-Resampling-ReSTIR/README.md

 #### Hardware
 Our team did not all Windows computer, and we ended up having to remotely connect to an available computer at our college.
 However, Developer Mode was not enabled on any of those computers, so there was some communication with the school IT, and they quickly helped us with setting up some computers at a lab with Developer Mode with DXR-fallback graphics cards.
 We also had asked for admin access to those computers in case we would to make changes that requires admin acess just like switching to Developer Mode, but we understandably did not have the permission.
 We still couldn't get our base code to run on those computers despite Developer Mode turned on, and after some digging, we found that Falcor library does not support DXR fallback, so another conversation with the school IT happened.

 This whole process took place in 2 weeks.
 We tried to have other options available to us because we were on time crunch and worried of facing more problems with school computers due to restricted access on any computer.
 Other options on the table includes Amazon Web Services and using someone's PC.
 However, the AWS Educate program, which is free for students, did not allow us to have access to a GPU with DXR, and the normal AWS account would cost quite a bit.
-We went ahead and set things up with a normal account anyway, and also borrowed someone's computer with the specifications but with limited time access as our plan Z.
+We went ahead and set things up with a normal account anyway, and also borrowed someone's computer with the specifications but limited time access per day as the back up plan for AWS and to potentially cut cost if we have to use AWS account.

 Fortunately, in the end, our school IT helped us set things up at a lab that had computers with graphics cards that met our requirements.

 #### Restrictions on remote computers
 We still could not build the project on the provided computers by our school.
 We narrowed down that a .bat file to update dependencies for Falcor library for some reasons could not run.
 After some debugging effort, we realized that the .bat file needs to run some PowerShell files, but the school computers do not allow us to run .ps1 files that are not digitally signed by the school itself.
 There went another exchange with our school IT.
 They ended up configuring on I configured the PowerShell Execution Policy on those machines to allow .ps1 files to run and added us to the Local Administrators Group so that we could make changes to the machines as needed.
+We did run into the problems where VS threw error for missing [pybind11 library](https://pybind11.readthedocs.io/en/stable/installing.html), and we were able to resolved by installing it.

 ## Credits and resources
 * A Gentle Introduction To DirectX Raytracing - [tutorials and base code](http://cwyman.org/code/dxrTutors/dxr_tutors.md.html)